tongye-nz/github-copilot-for-msa/README.md

    - Run a last review of your plan and specification with the `mentor` chat mode

 4. **Build your application** (25 mins) - 📖 [**Detailed Instructions**](workshop-step-4-build-your-application.md)
+   - Use the `#new` Agent tool to scaffold your application
    - Ask Copilot in Agent mode to build your application from the Specification and Implementation Plan you created.

 5. **Next Steps** (5 mins) - 📖 [**Detailed Instructions**](workshop-step-5-next-steps.md)